snakemake/snakemake-executor-plugin-slurm/docs/further.md

 #### Conda

 Snakemake's default software deployment uses conda, i.e. [`snakemake --sdm conda ...`](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html).
-On a cluster sometimes a file system other than `HOME` needs to be indicated (e.g. because of quotas).
+On a cluster sometimes a file system other than `HOME` needs to be indicated (for example because of quotas).
 In this case pointing the installation to different file system with `--conda-prefix /other/filesystem` might be a solution.
 You can use `--conda-cleanup-pkgs` to further save space by removing downloaded tarballs.

 #### Using Cluster Environment:  Modules

 HPC clusters provide so-called environment modules.
-To require installation with environment modules you can use `--sdm env-modules`, e.g. for a specific rule:
+To require installation with environment modules you can use `--sdm env-modules`, for example for a specific rule:

 ```
 rule ...: